conda/conda/docs/source/using/test-drive.rst

 **Verify Python version in environment**

-Verify that the snowflakes environment uses python version 2:
+Verify that the snowflakes environment uses the same Python version used when you installed conda:

 .. code::